BA Product Design

 It is one of many sources of information which will enable you to make an informed decision on what and where to study.

 Please note that some programmes do not have Discover Uni data available.

 The University provides some basic materials for you to use.
 However, in the later years of your degree, we encourage you to explore your own specific interests within briefs.

-You will need to cover the additional costs for any specialist materials you use in these projects.
+You will need to pay the additional costs for any specialist materials you use in these projects.
 Costs vary depending on your:

 - year of study

 We estimate annual costs will be no greater than £150.

 Each year we aim to offer a design-focused trip in the second semester.
 You can apply for a subsidy to help with these costs.
 However, you will usually be required to pay for:

 The amount you will actually pay will depend on the programme and courses you have selected, and the nature of each trip.

 For more information on how much it will cost to study with us and the financial support available see our fees and funding information.